South Fremantle Power Station: Condition

+Since its closure, the derelict industrial building has achieved iconic status and has extensive graffiti.
+It was a popular urban exploration and graffiti art site until a spate of incidents at the site, including a 24 year old man who fell to his death in 2016 whilst accessing the upper levels unreachable by the demolished internal stairways.
+Authorities reinforced the metal barricade fencing that explorers had cut holes in, and installed constant surveillance towers and on-site security to deter potential visitors.

 The building is derelict, with all windows destroyed, predominantly through vandalism.
 Both the concrete and the steel of the structure have deteriorated through the ingress of water.

 Redevelopment

 In June 2021, the owner of the South Fremantle Power Station, Synergy, in turn owned by the Government of Western Australia, put the site up for sale.
 The deadline for offers was 2 July 2021 and Synergy hoped to complete the sale by September 2021.
 The redevelopment of the site was seen as costly and would require experience with developing a heritage site.

 Despite the short time of listing the property for sale and its recent listing as state heritage, twelve offers for the South Fremantle Power Station were received in the first twenty four hours of listing.